 Conclusion

-All of the tools on the list are well ahead of the game in AI among the FP&A space and many of them are updating their tools consistently.
-Check back for newer updates among these software, and possibly new ones as well!
+All of the tools on the list are well ahead of the game in AI among the FP&A space, with the first 3 on the list leading the way (Datarails, Vena, and Planful).
+Many of them are updating their AI tools and capabilities so check back for newer updates among these software, and possibly new ones as well!